digiampietro/enclosure-radxa-rock-2a/README.md

 - The 3D STL model for both variants.

-- The `.3mf` files that are created by `Bambu Lab Studio` and that contains the 3D model plus the `print profile` with printing parameters I used on my `Bambu Lab A1` printer.
+- The `.3mf` files are created by *Bambu Lab Studio*, they contain the 3D model and the *print profile* with printing parameters I used on my *Bambu Lab A1* printer.

 In the [img](img/) folder you will find more enclosure images.

+# Notes

+- To close or open the enclosure, gently press the base with your fingers near the snap joints to facilitate the process.
+Be careful not to bend the lid during removal or insertion to avoid breaking the standoffs.

+- To remove the SD card, you can use a small flathead screwdriver instead of your fingernail.